Table of Contents

 The most common bacteria causing oral stomatitis are streptococci belonging to serogroup A (Streptococcus pyogenes).
-The mechanism that causes this disease is very simple and typical for diseases occurring in winter months: Mucous membranes are getting irritated and dry out when exposed to cold and dry air outdoors and heated air indoors, causing compromised host defense mechanisms.
+The mechanism that causes this disease is very simple and typical for diseases occurring in winter months: mucous membranes get irritated and dry out when exposed to cold and dry air outdoors and heated air indoors, causing compromised host defense mechanisms.

-Pharyngitis can also be triggered by chronic mucosal dysfunction caused by physico-chemical factors, such as smoking cigarettes and contact with hazardous irritants, as well as by the menopause with its hormonal changes.
+Pharyngitis can also be triggered by chronic mucosal dysfunction caused by physicochemical factors, such as smoking cigarettes and contact with hazardous irritants, as well as by menopause with its hormonal changes.
 Transmission of the disease occurs via airborne droplets.

 Approach to diagnosis and treatment of pharyngitis